 You will stay in a single room in the university’s co-ed residence.
 Your furnished room will have a phone, a refrigerator and a sink.
 In addition there are various services in common areas.

-For breakfast and lunch, from Monday to Friday, you will be given vouchers for the cafeteria.
+For breakfast and lunch, from Monday to Friday, you will be given a personalized electronic card for the cafeteria meals.
 For all other meals, you will receive money in your bank account.

 Students are usually covered by their provincial health insurance.
 If you require a medical consultation during your stay, there may be expenses to pay.